j-buss/AutomateTheBoringStuffTutorial/chapter07/README.md

 'Satoshi nakamoto' (where Nakamoto is not capitalized)

-Q:

-22. How would you write a regex that matches a sentence where the first word is either Alice, Bob, or Carol; the second word is either eats, pets, or throws; the third word is apples, cats, or baseballs; and the sentence ends with a period?
+Q:22.
+How would you write a regex that matches a sentence where the first word is either Alice, Bob, or Carol; the second word is either eats, pets, or throws; the third word is apples, cats, or baseballs; and the sentence ends with a period?
 This regex should be case-insensitive.
 It must match the following:

 'Alice eats apples.'